lhndo/LH-Stinger/User_Mods/MMU/Filament Hub - @LH/README.md

 :exclamation: It is highly recommended to use the print settings included in the Orca Slicer project file.
 There are many custom settings set per object.

-* 0.12 line height, 0.4mm line width
+* 0.12 layer height, 0.4mm line width
 * 3 perimeters, 95% infill
 * Make sure your extrusion multiplier is spot on.
 The tolerances are very small
 * Some slight post processing might be needed.